EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Experiments

-\textbf{Implementation Details.} We optimize our EDmamba model using cross-entropy loss, following the majority of event denosing works ~\cite{fang2022aednet, jiang2024edformer, baldwin2020event}.
-The network is implemented in PyTorch and trained across six NVIDIA RTX A6000 GPUs with a batch size of 128 for 50 epochs.
-We employ the AdamW optimizer with an initial learning rate of $8\times10^{-5}$ per sample and weight decay of $5\times10^{-2}$, which provides stable convergence while preventing overfitting.
-During training, we voxelize the input event cloud using a $z$-axis grid resolution of 0.1 and set $N=10240$.
-This representation effectively preserves the inherent structure of event data while maintaining computational efficiency.
-EDmamba remains consistent with the U-Net ~\cite{cao2022swin} framework.
-It consists of two-stage encoders and one decoder, with respective block depths of [2, 4] and [2].
-The encoder employs serialized pooling (scale factor = 2) beyond the first stage, reducing spatial resolution while increasing feature channels from 8 to 16.
-The decoder uses serialized unpooling to restore resolution, aided by skip connections for feature fusion.
+\textbf{Implementation Details.} We optimize EDmamba using a cross-entropy objective, following standard practices in event denoising~\cite{fang2022aednet, jiang2024edformer}.
+The model is implemented in PyTorch and trained for 50 epochs on eight NVIDIA RTX A6000 GPUs with a batch size of 128.
+We use the AdamW optimizer with an initial learning rate of $8\times10^{-5}$ per sample and a weight decay of $5\times10^{-2}$ to ensure stable convergence and effective regularization.
+During training, input events are voxelized along the $z$-axis with a grid resolution of 0.1 and a fixed sample size $N=10240$, preserving the spatiotemporal structure while maintaining computational efficiency.
+The network adopts a U-Net-style architecture~\cite{ronneberger2015u}, consisting of a two-stage encoder and a single-stage decoder with block depths of [2, 4] and [2], respectively.
+The encoder applies serialized pooling (scale factor 2) after the first stage, increasing channels from 8 to 16.
+The decoder uses serialized unpooling and skip connections for multi-scale fusion.

-\textbf{Datasets.} We conduct experiments on a variety of event denoising datasets covering both synthetic and real-world scenarios.
-For supervised training, we use ED24~\cite{jiang2024edformer}, a large-scale labeled dataset that targets background activity (BA) noise.
-It includes 21 illumination levels recorded with a DAVIS346 camera and optical instruments, providing fine-grained analysis of sensor-induced noise.
-For evaluation, we test on two small labeled datasets: DVSCLEAN~\cite{fang2022aednet}, a synthetic dataset generated using ESIM from high-frame-rate videos with artificial noise injection, and DND21~\cite{guo2022low}, a v2e-simulated dataset with limited size.
-To assess generalization and denoising quality, we further evaluate on unlabeled real-world datasets E-MLB~\cite{ding2023mlb}, which contains diverse indoor and outdoor motions under varying lighting conditions, also recorded with DAVIS346 and aligned APS/IMU data.
-This setup allows us to evaluate both performance on labeled benchmarks and generalization to real-world noise.
+\textbf{Datasets.} We evaluate EDmamba on both labeled and unlabeled event datasets across synthetic and real-world domains.
+Supervised training is conducted on ED24~\cite{jiang2024edformer}, a large-scale dataset annotated for background activity noise, collected under 21 controlled illumination levels with DAVIS346.
+Quantitative evaluation is performed on two labeled benchmarks: DVSCLEAN~\cite{fang2022aednet}, a synthetic dataset generated via ESIM with noise injection, and DND21~\cite{guo2022low}, a v2e-based dataset with frame-level supervision.
+To assess generalization and denoising quality, we further evaluate on unlabeled real-world datasets E-MLB~\cite{ding2023mlb}, which contains diverse indoor and outdoor motions under varying lighting.